 Here’s why you should be thrilled your kids love slime: There is so much science in slime making!

 Viscosity and temperature

 Viscosity is the measure of friction in a liquid and determines how fast or slow a liquid flows.
 Water has a low viscosity and flows quickly while liquids like slime, corn syrup, soap, and molasses have a high viscosity and move slowly.
-Viscosity is affected by temperature.
-The warmer a liquid is, the more apt it is to flow quickly, cool it down and it flows very slowly or even stops.
-This is one if the reasons why the warmer your slime is the more stretchy it becomes!
+Temperature affects viscosity.
+Warmer liquids flow more quickly, cool them down and many liquids flow more slowly or even stop.
+So remember: The warmer your slime, the more stretchy it becomes!

 Non-Newtonian Fluids and Shear thickening

-Slime is an example of a non-Newtonian fluid, a term for a liquid whose viscosity changes depending on pressure.
-You can form slime temporarily into a shape but let it rest and it becomes a pool of goo.
-Non-Newtonian fluids also behave differently when stress is applied to them.
-Shear thickening describes a behavior where a fluid’s viscosity changes when a stress is applied.
+Slime is a non-Newtonian fluid, a liquid whose viscosity changes depending on pressure.
+Non-Newtonian fluids behave differently when stress is applied to them.
+Shear thickening describes a behavior where some fluid’s viscosity changes when a stress is applied.
 A shear thickening fluid acts differently depending on how you handle it: Pull on it quickly and it breaks apart, pull on it very slowly and it stretches.
 Clear slime is a really good example of this because it exhibits this behavior more than white glue slime.